WhiteTomX/WTerraform/README.md

 ## Installation

-The Module is in the gallery (soonish) so you can just install it.
+The Module is in the gallery so you can just install it.
+Please be aware, that the PowerShell Versions before 5.1 are only tested for compatibility, not by actually running tests.

 ```powershell
 Install-Module WTerraform